Longfilename/short-documentation/app/templates/README.md

 #### What is a module?

 Module, widget, component, block... they're all the same in this context.
-Use wireframes to help define the modules.
 A box on a wireframe typically maps to a module. e.g. navigation, rail promo, slider, a form.
 Some modules are very small, some are large single page applications.

 #### Module folder contents